darey-io/tooling/README.md

 ## Applying new configurations to the jenkins

 ## Publish over SSH
-* This is to publish files over ssh , copying files
+* Having issues sending the files, there is ownership issue on the /mnt/apps folder